mumble-voip/mumble/docs/dev/build-instructions/build_linux.md

 ## Running cmake

 It is recommended to perform a so-called "out-of-source-build".
-In order to do so, navigate to the root of the Mumble directory and then issue the following commands:
+In order to do so, navigate to the root of the Mumble directory and run `cmake -B build`
-1. `mkdir build` (Creates a build directory)
-2. `cd build` (Switches into the build directory)
-3. `cmake ..` (Actually runs cmake)

 This will cause cmake to create the necessary build files for you.
 If you want to customize your build, you can pass special flags to cmake in step 3.
 For all available build options, have a look [here](cmake_options.md).